daltonks/ProcessPal/README.md

 # ProcessPal

-ProcessPal was initially created to assist in debugging multiple services at once.

-It allows you to easily start and stop groups of processes through a CLI, which can be handy when paired with a Stream Deck.
+ProcessPal allows you to easily spin up, tear down, and automatically restart groups of processes through a CLI, which can be handy when paired with a Stream Deck.

-To start:
+# Getting Started

-1. Download and extract `ProcessPal.win-64.zip` or `ProcessPal.osx-64.zip` from the [releases](https://github.com/daltonks/ProcessPal/releases) page.
+1. Download and extract the zip for your operating system from the [releases](https://github.com/daltonks/ProcessPal/releases) page.
 2. In the extracted directory, create the file `_config.json`.

    Example: